software-mansion/live-compositor/README.md

 VideoCompositor receives inputs and sends outputs streams via [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol).
 HTTP API is used to define how inputs should be transformed and combined to produce desired outputs.

-Currently, we want VideoCompositor to have four types of transformations, that you can combine together:
+For the initial release, we want VideoCompositor to support those four types of transformations, that you can combine together:

 - Common transformations - frequently used, already implemented transformations, like layouts, grids, cropping, corners rounding, blending, fading, etc.
 - Custom shader transformations - registering and using custom shaders, allowing to adapt VideoCompositor for specific business needs